AidanNelson/SimpleMediasoupPeer/README.md

-# SimpleSFU (SnaFU)
+# Simple Mediasoup Peer

 This library is mean to simplify the process of building scalable real-time video and audio applications.

 Under the hood, this library uses the [Mediasoup SFU library](https://mediasoup.org/) and the [socket.io](https://socket.io/) websocket library.
 It requires that your application use socket.io.

-To use SimpleSFU, you need to add the SimpleSFU to your client-side and server-side code.
+To use Simple Mediasoup Peer, you need to add to your client-side and server-side code.

 ### How many peers can I support?